A biographical interview by Gerry Hemingway's on his blog Music Talks, 2012

 Delbecq has been active as the founder of the Hask Collective Paris (1992-2004) and is presently a founding member of Bureau de Son Paris (2008) and the dStream label.
 He is involved regularly on the film music scene as well as with theatre, dance, and literature.
 As a leader, he is a solo pianist, leads his trio Delbecq 3, his quartet Delbecq 4, and performs as a member of a large number of collective bands as well as performing as a sideman.
 His first record as a leader, a quartet entitled Paintings with Guillaume Orti, Joe Carver, and Steve Argüelles was released on Deux Z (FR) in 1992.

-Benoît Delbecq was born in 1966.
-A father of three, he lives in Bondy, near Paris.
+Born in 1966, a father of three, Delbecq lives in Bondy, near Paris.

 Since 1989, collaborations with: Steve Argüelles, Marc Ducret, François Houle, Jean-Jacques Avenel, Steve Lacy, Guillaume Orti, Mark Turner, Mark Helias, Oene Van Geel, Oliver Lake, Emile Biayenda, Steve Lacy, Evan Parker, Joëlle Léandre, Alan Silva’s Celestrial Communication Orchestra, Hubert Dupont, Chander Sardjoe, Stéphane Galland, Andy Milne, Serge Adam, Philippe Foch, Alan Weeks, Rokia Traoré, Katerine, Ashley Slater, Christophe ‘Disco’ Minck, Michel Portal, Han Bennink, Jorrit Dijsktra, Louis Sclavis, Noël Akchoté, Mischa Kool, DJ Req, Julian Argüelles, Lukas Ligeti, Ali Keita, Gianni Gebbia,Thierry Madiot, Albrecht Maurer, Julian Argüelles, Steve Watts, Wolter Wierbos, Tony Coe, Michael Moore, John Hébert, Gerald Cleaver, Thierry Gomar, Tim Berne, Tom Raney, Lotte Anker, Tony Wilson, Tony Coe, Happy Apple, Dave King, Michael Manring, Antonin-Tri Hoang, Daniel Yvinec, Nelson Veras, Toma Gouband, Kim Myhr, Nils Ostendorf, Thom Gossage, Miles Perkin, Lutoslawski string quartet, Bozzini string quartet, Michael Williams, JT Bates, Cepia, Henry Lowther, Tony Hymas, Hasse Poulsen, Edward Perraud, Bart Maris, Arnault Cuisinier, Peter Evans, Arjen Gorter, Jon Irrabagon, Vincent Courtois, Olivier Sens, Hasse Poulsen, Lotte Anker, Françoise Merville, Antoine Berjault, Mike Ladd, Ursuline Kairson, Saul Williams, Franck Vaillant, D' de Kabal, Franco Mannara, Tanya Kalmanovitch, Lucy Railton, Peter Evans, Arjen Gorter, Jim Black, Curt Newton, Mischa Kool, Stéphane Payen, Christophe Lavergne, Arve Henriksen, Lars Juul, Aka Moon, DJ Grasshopper, David Gilmore, Kris Defoort, Eric Legnini, Fabian Fiorini, Bertrand Denzler, Hélène Labarrière, Norbert Pfamatter, Joseph Carver, Josh Abrams, David Boykin, Didier Petit, Tony Hymas, Eric Vernhes, Gilles Coronado, Lipitone, Régis Huby, Beniat Achiary, Michael Bland, Yohannes Tona, the Hornheads, Miles Perkin, Tom Arthurs, Thom Gossage, Philippe Lauzier, Pierre-Yves Martel, Fred Hersch, Gerry Hemingway, Ethan Iverson, Greg Osby, Vincent Chancey, Michael Attias, Gianluca Petrella, Bobby Previte, Nils Davidsen, Wolfgang Püschnig, Petr Cancura, Samuel Blaser, Taylor Ho Bynum, Mary Halvorson, Tomas Fujiwara, David Boykin, Josh Abrams and many more.